zencart/plugin_minimum_advertised_price/README.md

 MAP Pricing = Manufacturer's Advertised Price.

-This is a revamped version of MAP Pricing v1.0 by Richard Kersey (www.slickricky.com).
+This is a repackaged version of MAP Pricing v1.0 by Richard Kersey (www.slickricky.com).

 It is used when you want to sell something for a price that is lower than what you are able to advertise on your website.
 The actual price will only display after adding the product to the cart.